Converg3nce/matic-docs/docs/matic-js-tutorial.md

 ![Arch](maticjstutorial-images/before-deposit-balance-ropsten.png)

-while on Matic Network we have `0 Matic ETH` and `4.680 CHE` tokens.
+while on Matic Network we have `0 Matic ETH` and `4.680 MTX` tokens.

 ![Arch](maticjstutorial-images/before-deposit-balance-matic.png)